-What if an AI solution could automatically categorizes mammograms more likely to have cancerous lesions?
+What if an AI solution could automatically categorize mammograms more likely to have cancerous lesions?

 Trained on over 1 million images, utilizing revolutionary deep learning technology, Transpara automatically identifies suspicious areas in 2D and 3D mammograms.